-In addition to the identification of environmental constraints, the EIS has identified a number of opportunities for restoring the natural environment that could be implemented as part of the proposed development.
-The proposed Land Use Plan (Gerrard Design 2018) and the proposed Draft Plan of Subdivision (GSAI 2019) have been designed to respect areas that are environmentally constrained and to also capitalize on opportunities to improve the natural environment.
+In addition to the identification of environmental constraints, the EIS has identified a number of opportunities for restoring the natural environment that could be implemented as part of the proposed redevelopment.
+The proposed Draft Plan of Subdivision (GSAI 2019) has been designed to respect areas that are environmentally constrained and to also capitalize on opportunities to improve the natural environment.